mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+February 11, 2021
+- Fix UI handling of editing files.
+Revise layout and eliminate unused fields.
+- Add ubuntu20 base2 base configuration along with ssh2, network2 and wireshark2
+- The new wireshark solves the prolem of black/noise windows.
+- Map /tmp/.X11-unix to /var/tmp and create a link.
+Needed for ubuntu20 (was deleting /tmp?) and may fix others.

 February 4, 2021
 - Add SIZE option to results artifacts
 - Simplify wireshark-intro assessment and parameterization and add PDF lab manual.